Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Auto_promote_user.md

 **Step 1**

-1. Set the `Automatically Promote Synthetic Users` option to `true`, `Synthetic User Auth Service` option to `SAML` or `AD/LDAP` and `Synthetic User Auth Data` option to `ID` or `Mail` or `User Principal Name` in the plugin settings on MM.
+1. Set the `Automatically Promote Synthetic Users` option to `true`, `Synthetic User Auth Service` option to `SAML` or `AD/LDAP` and `Synthetic User Auth Data` option to `ID` or `Mail` or `User Principal Name` when the `sync user` job is enabled in the plugin settings on MM.
-2. Login through SSO on MM platform from a synthetic user.
+2. Login through SSO on MM platform from a remote user.

 **Step 2**

-1. Set the `Automatically Promote Synthetic Users` option to `false`, `Synthetic User Auth Service` option to `SAML` or `AD/LDAP` and `Synthetic User Auth Data` option to `ID` or `Mail` or `User Principal Name` in the plugin settings on MM.
+1. Set the `Automatically Promote Synthetic Users` option to `false`, `Synthetic User Auth Service` option to `SAML` or `AD/LDAP` and `Synthetic User Auth Data` option to `ID` or `Mail` or `User Principal Name` when the `sync user` job is enabled in the plugin settings on MM.
-2. Login through SSO on MM platform from a synthetic user.
+2. Login through SSO on MM platform from a remote user.

 **Expected**

-The user should be promoted and get logged-in into their account on MM.
+The user should be promoted and get logged-in to their account on MM.
-After step 2, the user shouldn't be promoted nor get logged-in into their account on MM.
+After step 2, the user shouldn't be promoted nor get logged-in to their account on MM.